terascope/teraslice/docs/packages/data-mate/data-frame.md

 /**
  * A single column of values with the same data type.
  *
- * Changing the values is safe as long the length doesn't change.
+ * Changing the values is safe as long the size doesn't change.
  * When adding or removing values it is better to create a new Column.
 */
 interface Column<T = unknown> {